gaehlerm/SoftwareEngineering/README.md

 Interfaces go hand in hand with levels of abstraction.
 Each level of abstraction has two interfaces.
 One to the low-level side, another one toward the high-level side.

+## Real world interfaces

 Functions, classes, libraries and also complete software or smartphone apps have an interface.
 Even technical objects like plugs have an interface.
 The technical details may vary quite a lot but the basic principles are very similar.

-// remove some of the examples?

 “Plugs”, you may laugh.
 Yes, even plugs.
 Electric plugs in America look different than the European ones.
 It is impossible to plug in an American plug into a European plug and vice versa.
 This is due to historical reasons, but at the same time also a safety measure.
 It prevents you from connecting your American 110V device into a European 230V plug causing damage.
 It’s fail-save.
 Though pretty much all devices can deal with both voltages by now.